batubyte/Reflex-Trainer/README.md

-# Instant Awareness & Reflex Trainer
+# Endless Instant Awareness & Reflex Trainer game
 When you see "Attack!" in the box, click Parry immediately.

 ## Rankings for gamers